clux/provision/README.md

 ## Script Description
 ### linux
 apt basics

-### node
-Gets specified version of node, makes, installs locally.
-Leaves a pre-compiled folder of that node version in ~/Downloads for quick version switching.

 ### llvm
 The entire llvm toolchain; llvm, clang, clang extras, compiler-rt.
 Prepares for a global install, and leaves a pre-compiled version in ~/Downloads for version switching.